Updated 4/1/25

-This chicken pasta salad is creamy, zingy, and full of incredible indulgent veggies like asparagus and sun-dried tomatoes.
+This chicken pasta salad is creamy, zingy, and full of indulgent veggies like asparagus and sun-dried tomatoes.
 Pucker-up buttercup!
+The taste of this pasta salad will knock your socks off!
 You’ll want to print this one out and put it in the rotation with your other pasta recipes.
+This salad works incredibly well as a main dish but also as a side dish.

 Be prepared though, it’ll quickly become one of your most requested recipes…